 - Court of Session in Scotland.

-In the case of an order to remove a person from the register or an order to amend the register where an entry has been fraudulently procured or incorrectly made, a nurse or midwife can appeal to the county court or in Scotland to a sheriff.2
+In the case of an order to remove a person from the register or an order to amend the register where an entry has been fraudulently procured or incorrectly made, a nurse, midwife or nursing associate can appeal to the county court or in Scotland to a sheriff.2

-If the nurse of midwife wants to appeal against a final committee decision (or a decision on review), they have to do so within 28 days, unless the court decides that there are exceptional circumstances to justify extending the time period.3 This 28 day period starts from the day after the date on the letter informing the nurse or midwife of the outcome of the hearing.
+If the nurse, midwife or nursing associate wants to appeal against a final committee decision (or a decision on review), they have to do so within 28 days, unless the court decides that there are exceptional circumstances to justify extending the time period.3 This 28 day period starts from the day after the date on the letter informing the nurse, midwife or nursing associate of the outcome of the hearing.
 If the last of the 28 days falls on a day when the court office is closed, such as a weekend or bank holiday, then we consider that the next working day will be the last day of the appeal period.

 Appeals by the Professional Standards Authority (PSA)